The Thomas Chatterton Manuscript Project

 Transcripts, Correspondence

-This copy-book has approximately 126 manuscript pages in the handwriting of George Catcott.
-The majority of the pages are transcripts of Chatterton’s works or refer to his life.
-Including the following:
+This velum covered Copy-Book has two distinct sections in the handwriting of George Catcott.
+The majority of the pages are transcripts of Chatterton’s works or refer to his life.:

 Catcott's Ms. Copy-Book